SF-WDI-LABS/bootstrap/readme.md

 ## Intro to Bootstrap
 ![bootstrap example](https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/Twitter_Bootstrap_Under_Firefox_32.png/1200px-Twitter_Bootstrap_Under_Firefox_32.png)
-* [Bootstrap](http://getbootstrap.com/) is a **front-end framework** created by a small team of developers at Twitter and maintained by a much larger community of contributors.
+* [Bootstrap](http://getbootstrap.com/) is a **CSS framework** created by a small team of developers at Twitter and maintained by a much larger community of contributors.
 * The framework consists of one main CSS file, an optional theme CSS file, and a main JS file.
 * Parts of Bootstrap require [jQuery](https://code.jquery.com/) to work.
 * To apply bootstrap styles, you just add classes to your HTML elements.
 The Bootstrap CSS files style these classes in complex ways.